mcgizzle/Distributed-File-System/README.md

 The interaction with this functionality is discussed in more detail in the [Client]() section below.

  ## Directory Server
- The **Directory Server** keeps track of which files are are stored on which nodes.
+ The __directory server__ keeps track of which files are are stored on which nodes.
 This allows a client to make a call for the listing of all available files.
-The **Directory Server** also keeps track of which file nodes are currently active.
+The **directory server** also keeps track of which file nodes are currently active.
 This ensures the server never sends a client the location of an unavailable node.

  *New Files*
     1. Check whether the requested filepath is available